 Mature age high school students

-A small number of government schools have a focus on adult education and are able to support students in an adult learning environment:
+A small number of government schools have a focus on adult education and cater specifically for first time enrolment and attendance of persons aged 18 years and older in an adult learning environment:

 - Open Access College

 - Northern Adelaide Senior College